ma-serra/OpenContracts/docs/architecture/llms/README.md

 # PydanticAI: CoreTool → PydanticAIToolWrapper

 # Tools work seamlessly across frameworks
-# The '''corpus''' parameter is optional for document agents.
+# The `corpus` parameter is optional for document agents.
 llama_agent = await agents.for_document(
     document=123, # Use actual document ID or object corpus=None,  # Or pass a corpus ID/object when available